3C0D/obsidian-plugin-config/README.md

 Use the `obsidian-sample-plugin-modif` template which already includes this configuration.

 ### For Existing Plugins
-Add the dependency directly in your `package.json`:
+Simply add the dependency to your `package.json`:

 ```json
 {